down2trade/down2trade.github.com/content/pages/terms.md

 ## NOT INVESTMENT ADVICE

-**THE INFORMATION CONTAINED IN OR PROVIDED FROM OR THROUGH OUR WEBSITE, OUR BETA TRADE ROOM, OUR DOWN2TRADE ROOM, OR OUR COURSES, WHETHER THE COURSES ARE VIEWED ON OUR WEBSITE OR VIEWED ON A THIRD-PARTY’S WEBSITE, IS NOT TO BE CONSTRUED AS FINANCIAL, LEGAL, OR TAX ADVICE.
+**THE INFORMATION CONTAINED IN, OR PROVIDED FROM OR THROUGH OUR WEBSITE, OUR BETA TRADE ROOM, OUR DOWN2TRADE ROOM, OUR CHAT ROOM, OR OUR COURSES, WHETHER THE COURSES ARE VIEWED ON OUR WEBSITE OR VIEWED ON A THIRD-PARTY’S WEBSITE, IS NOT TO BE CONSTRUED AS FINANCIAL, LEGAL, OR TAX ADVICE.
 THIS INFORMATION IS GENERAL IN NATURE AND IS NOT SPECIFIC TO YOU OR ANYONE ELSE.
 THIS INFORMATION IS PROVIDED FOR EDUCATIONAL AND INFORMATIONAL PURPOSES ONLY, WITHOUT ANY EXPRESS OR IMPLIED WARRANTY OF ANY KIND, INCLUDING WARRANTIES OF ACCURACY, COMPLETENESS, OR FITNESS FOR ANY PARTICULAR PURPOSE.
 YOU SHOULD NOT MAKE ANY DECISION, WHETHER INVESTMENT, TRADING, OR OTHERWISE, BASED ON ANY OF THE INFORMATION PRESENTED WITHOUT UNDERTAKING INDEPENDENT DUE DILIGENCE AND CONSULTATION WITH A PROFESSIONAL FINANCIAL ADVISOR, TAX ADVISOR, OR ATTORNEY.
 YOU ASSUME ALL RISKS ASSOCIATED WITH ANY INVESTMENT OR TRADING STRATEGY YOU CHOOSE TO EXECUTE.
 WE ARE EXCLUDED FROM SEC REGULATION AS A “PUBLISHER” PROVIDING IMPERSONAL ADVICE NOT TAILORED TO THE INDIVIDUAL NEEDS OF A SPECIFIC CLIENT.**

 ## WARRANTIES